Aadvaith-Mandampully/Laser-Lyre/README.md

 # Laser Lyre

-A contactless musical instrument that plays lyre notes when laser beams are interrupted — like plucking invisible strings.
+A contactless musical instrument that plays lyre notes when laser beams are interrupted, like plucking invisible strings.
 Built around an Arduino Nano and a DFPlayer Mini, it uses 8 LDR (light-dependent resistor) sensors to detect beam breaks and trigger pre-recorded audio tracks in real time.

 ---